 About New Image Art

-Los Angeles, California’s New Image Art began in 1994 as an underground art experiment, showcasing alternative performance art, sculpture, photography and painting.
-Gradually, the gallery narrowed its focus down to sub-culture driven contemporary art and steadily began to attract a global cult following, grabbing the interest of art collectors and the respect artists alike.
-New Image Art specializes in finding young artists early in their careers, providing them with both foundation and encourage to grow creatively.
-After nearly two decades, the gallery continues to show the works of established and emerging artists coming out of the various fringe cultures surrounding surfing, skating, street art, graffiti, and other custom culture.
+Operating in Los Angeles as a respected creative outlet for emerging artists and innovative genres, New Image Art has become known as a contemporary art gallery willing to take chances and empower the ascending voices of tomorrow.
+Established in 1994 by gallery director Marsea Goldberg, New Image Art steadily began to attract a global cult following, grabbing the interest of art collectors and the respect artists alike.
+New Image Art supports young artists early in their careers providing them with both the experience and encouragement vital to artistic growth.
 Over the years, the gallery has launched or helped mobilize the careers of Cleon Peterson, Date Farmers, Shepard Fairey, Ed Templeton, Chris Johanson, Neck Face, Tauba Auerbach, Faile, Anthony Lister, Bäst, and Retna among others.

 Gallery Director: Marsea Goldberg